muratk5n/thirdwave/en/README.md

 ---

-Is JPM interested?
+Are they interested?
 JD just called crypto "pet rocks"

 "@twobitidiot